prmr/DesignBook/solutions/s-chapter6.md

  * Represents a show that consists of the screening of two movies
  * in sequence.
  */
-public class DoubleBill implements Show
+public class DoubleBill implements Show, Iterable<Movie>
 {
    private Movie aMovie1;
    private Movie aMovie2;